 Onions are part of the genus Allium, and they're related to garlic, chives, shallots, and leeks.
 Both the bulb and the shoots are edible.
-Slicing onions releases a sulfur-based vapor that irritates the eyes.
+Slicing onions release a sulfur-based vapor that irritates the eyes.

 China produces the most onions of any country on earth, but they have 1.3 billion people to feed, so they use most of what they grow.
 Interestingly, the world's top onion exporter happens to be the Netherlands.

 The workhorse, the staple, the everyday brown beauty, yellow onions are suitable for any conceivable use, other than perhaps as a garnish for your martini (use a pearl onion for that).
 You could easily live a rich and fulfilling life even if this were the only onion you ever tasted.

 Its heavy brown parchment skin surrounds ivory white flesh with a strong, sulphury, pungent flavor and aroma.
 If a recipe says onion without specifying what type, it's assumed to be a yellow onion.
 Use them for making French onion soup.